jayson-tindugan/Financial-Management-System/ANNOUNCEMENTS.md

 -   Always refer to this file for announcements and reminders
 -   Remember to write meaningful and descriptive commit messages
+-   Always check your directory
+-   Always check the branch you're working

 # Basic Git Commands